-Both Bactroban® nasal ointment and Naseptin® nasal cream should be applied in the same way:
+Both Bactroban[®] nasal ointment and Naseptin[®] nasal cream should be applied in the same way:

-- Wash your hands with soap and warm water. - Place a small amount of the ointment or cream, about the size of a matchhead, on the tip of your little finger and carefully apply inside one nostril.
-Then repeat for the other nostril. - If the nasal ointment or cream is being applied by your carer, they should use a cotton bud instead of their finger. - Press both sides of your nose together to spread the ointment or cream around both nostrils.
+- Wash your hands with soap and warm water. - Place a small amount of the nasal ointment/cream, about the size of a matchhead, on the tip of your little finger and carefully apply inside one nostril.
+Then repeat for the other nostril. - If the nasal ointment/cream is being applied by your carer, they should use a cotton bud instead of their finger. - Press both sides of your nose together to spread the ointment/cream around both nostrils.

-Bactroban® should be used THREE times a day for 5 days.
+Bactroban[®] should be used THREE times a day for 24 hours before the procedure.
 You should NOT have this nasal ointment if you or your carer has an allergy to mupirocin or other ingredients in the product.

-Naseptin® should be used FOUR times a day for 10 days.
+Naseptin[®] should be used FOUR times a day 24 hours before the procedure.
 You should NOT have this nasal cream if you or your carer has an allergy to chlorhexidine, neomycin, peanuts, soya, or other ingredients in the product.